 Zora: Getting to have that experience was a [major factor in my college search] … so [I chose] to go to Clark [University, in Worcester, Massachusetts], for its reputation as a strong research-based college with a [robust] psychology program, which I majored in.
 I got there and spent the first two years taking research methods classes and really getting to learn how the process works, what tools you need, the skills that help you conduct ethical and efficient research and how to problem-solve.
 For the second half of my degree … I was able to conduct my own independent research.
 I spent two years completing a thesis on academic achievement motivation, [examining] how public school students formulate this on their own terms over time.
 But I think more importantly, [during] my junior and senior years … [I took] classes where I assisted grad students and professors in their own research.
 And I would say that those were probably my more critical experiences … in college because if I didn't learn the skills that these [experienced] people taught me, I don't think that I would have been able to complete my own research as successfully as I did.
 Their style of mentoring me … catered … to my own personal learning style while still encouraging my growth, so I could really retain the information and know how to actually apply that knowledge to my own [work].

 URCC: What sparked your interest in what you're working on now?

-URCC: What part of the [Boston Public Schools] project did you work on?
+URCC: What part of the [BPS] project did you work on?
 What questions were you asking and what were approaches to answer those questions?